Seven Habits of Highly Effective Savers

 They create routines (not obsessions)

-Eventually, if everything comes together, you’ll rarely find yourself actively thinking about saving money.
+Eventually, if everything comes together, you’ll find that you rarely think about saving money.
 It will just be something that you do.
 It’s similar to exercise.
 When you build a routine that works for you, you just do it, without a lot of fuss.
 The same goes for saving money.
-Make it a routine and your savings will grow faster than you ever thought possible!
+Make it a routine that feels right to you and your savings will grow faster than you ever thought possible!